isunjn/isunjn.github.io/content/_index.md

 Outside of coding, I enjoy reading sci-fi novels and literature books, watching anime and movies, playing video games, going for runs, and playing tennis.
 Also I'm a cat person.

 This site serves as my cyber hut where I capture my daily thoughts.
-I may also write about programming and share my learning notes here.
+I may also write about programming and share my learning notes here (mostly in zh-cn).

 If you wish to get in touch, feel free to reach me via [email](mailto:isunjn@gmail.com) or [telegram](https://t.me/isunjn).